 Patrons of Books on First can discuss books with Carolyn one day a week, on Saturdays, so she keeps up her recommendations, mainly through the Books on First blog, along with commentary on everything from the printed bound book to glittens to the odd radio item or two she hears on her way to and from work in Rochelle, IL, 25 miles east of Dixon.

 This is one of those outsider trying to fit in kind of books which works.
 I and probably most non-Southerners have no interest in Southern debs or the gauntlet of activities they do to "come out," which seems like a 9-month-long group Jewish princesses' bat mitzvah, but the true-to-life voices and novel story treatment (short-term flashbacks from 9 months to 1 hour and 18 minutes earlier) teased my interest.
-Eighteen-year-old Sawyer grew up with only her immature but loving single mother and friendly neighbors in a rough, poor town, Smart, beautiful, determined, but with limited opportunities, Sawyer continues working hard and hoping for a break.
+Eighteen-year-old Sawyer grew up with only her immature but loving single mother and friendly neighbors in a rough, poor town.
+Smart, beautiful, determined, but with limited opportunities, Sawyer continues working hard and hoping for a break.
 Along comes her grandmother who offers Sawyer not only a chance at college, but opportunity to mingle among the society "a mere forth-five minutes ... and roughly three and a half worlds away," and discovering who her biological father is among those Squires with whom her mother made her debut.
 We and Sawyer don't know what to expect, but certainly we get more than what we anticipated, as each flashback and current "bless your heart" moment reveals more and more confusion and then, clarity, secrets and turned tables.
-We find ourselves caring about Sawyer and her fellow debs -- cousin Lily, shy dancing Sadie-Grace, affable Boone, "she-devil" Campbell and her brother Walker who broke up with Lily and didn't go to college, and interested in all that they do, officially part of the debutante season and not.
+We find ourselves caring about Sawyer and her fellow debs -- cousin Lily, shy dancing Sadie-Grace, affable Boone, "she-devil" Campbell and her brother Walker who broke up with Lily and didn't go to college, and we're interested in all that they do, officially part of the debutante season and not.

 What a well-done work about a "neighborhood" of a big city brought to life.
 Set in Brixton, London -- yes, that of the poverty & "diversity" riots notoriety, it is the author's debut published novel (congratulations!) about community coming together to save the public lido -- an open-air pool, which has been around (loved, taken for granted, somewhat neglected and underfunded) and in continuous operations since before WWII, but is now threatened with closure as the Council (if you didn't know the English term, you can just tell that this means the local government) focuses on a future of fiscal responsibility and some sort of revitilization by selling it to a developer of upscale apartment buildings to convert into a private fitness center for its unit buyers and tenants.